maurges/every-rust-gui-library/notes.md

 no nothing.
 But also you can't really customize this one.
 It's not a lot of code, so you can maybe reimplement one for your needs.

+I'm disappointed with rust's macro_rules.
+The identifier manipulation is abysmal, I can't create a new unique identifier, or at least prefix an existing one with a string.
+Everything is done through proc macros, which I don't want to use for this small thing.
+I just wanted to have more ergonomic lenses like in druid.

+Also in rust there are problems with qualified identifiers in macros.
+In haskell when you pass an identifier to template-haskell, you can use it in the generated code and everything would work as if it's the same identifier as in the usage place.
+In rust, however, the lexeme is just substituted as-is, so you can find yourself referring to a thing with the same name in another scope, or more commonly, having an error with identifier not found.

 ## sciter-rs

 Sciter is a stripped-down browser, with html and css and js engines.
 It's